obijzbo/IC-DevOps-Batch-2/assignment_1/samss_jubair-ICDB2_109/assignment_01.md

 - **git stash:** Temporarily saves changes.
 - **git stash pop:** Applies the last stash.
 - **git stash list:** Shows all stashes.

+## Conclusion
+This cheat sheet covers essential Git commands and concepts.
+For more information, refer to the official Git documentation.